UKIP faces wipeout in Britain's local elections

 Story highlights

+- "We are the victims of our own success," says UKIP leader, referring to Brexit

-- Early results show UKIP has lost all 30 council seats it held and has failed to win a contest
+- Early results show UKIP has lost all the council seats it held and has failed to win a contest

-- Conservatives make gains in county council contests while Labour loses seats
+London (CNN)The British political party that precipitated the cataclysmic Brexit vote is on course for a wipeout at the first major electoral test since the referendum.

-London (CNN)The Eurosceptic UK Independence Party (UKIP) has suffered a collapse in support while the Conservatives have made significant gains in local elections in England, Scotland and Wales, early results indicated Friday.
+The UK Independence Party, for years led by its charismatic figurehead Nigel Farage, suffered a collapse in support at local elections held around England, Scotland, and Wales.

+Early results indicate the governing Conservative Party has made significant gains at UKIP's expense.
+The Conservatives have adopted an increasingly hardline approach to Britain's exit from the European Union, undercutting UKIP on its central message and apparently wooing voters back to the mainstream.

+UKIP leader Paul Nuttall said it had been "been a difficult night" for his party, adding, "We are the victims of our own success."

-The main opposition Labour Party has suffered losses in areas where it has traditionally been strong, such as south Wales, according to the Press Association news agency, while the Liberal Democrats have seen a patchy performance so far, failing to make the headway they hoped for in southwest England.
+The main opposition Labour Party has suffered losses in areas where it has traditionally been strong, such as south Wales, according to early results from the Press Association news agency, while the Liberal Democrats have seen a patchy performance so far, failing to make the headway they hoped for in southwest England.

 Thursday's elections for county council seats and mayoral posts are being closely scrutinized for clues to how the major parties will perform in the snap general election in five weeks' time.
 Campaigning is now well under way, against the backdrop of increasingly contentious debate over Brexit ahead of formal negotiations.